Fast Bayesian Functional Principal Components Analysis: Bayesian implementation in STAN

-We present the simplest Bayesian FPCA, though Fast BayesFPCA extends to more complex scenarios.
-For example, for MFPCA, we construct the spline coefficient matrices $\mathbf{\Psi}_1$ and $\mathbf{\Psi}_2$ instead of just $\mathbf{\Psi}$.
+This implementation suggests how to extend FAST to more complex structures.
+For MFPCA, we sample two spline coefficient matrices $\mathbf{\Psi}_1$ and $\mathbf{\Psi}_2$.
 For each matrix, we independently model a latent matrix: $\mathbf{X}_1$ for $\mathbf{\Psi}_1$ and $\mathbf{X}_2$ for $\mathbf{\Psi}_2$.
 We assign independent $N(0,1)$ priors to the entries of both $\mathbf{X}_1$ and $\mathbf{X}_2$.
-The $\mathbf{\Psi}_1$ and $\mathbf{\Psi}_2$ matrices are obtained via polar decompositions in {\ttfamily transformed parameters} using the same approach described in Section~\ref{subsec:polar_decomp}.
-All other components of the model implementation are straightforward, but require careful accounting of indices.
-We present both the implementation and simulation evaluation of this approach in the Supplement Section~\ref{supp:simMulti}.
+The $\mathbf{\Psi}_1$ and $\mathbf{\Psi}_2$ matrices are obtained via separate polar decompositions in {\ttfamily transformed parameters}.
+All other implementation components are straightforward, just requiring careful accounting of indices.
+We present both the implementation and simulation evaluation in Supplement Section~\ref{supp:simMulti}.